-00 No children
+- 00 No children

-01 One child
+- 01 One child

-96 NAP (Code 0 in HOMPOP)
+- 96 NAP (Code 0 in HOMPOP)

+- 99 No answer

-Including yourself, how many people - including children - usually live in your household?
+Including vourself, how many people - including children - usually live in your household?
 [TN: The age to be used for distinguishing children vs. toddlers - the numbers in square brackets - is determined by the start of compulsory schooling in your country.
 In a country where the primary school starts at age 7, the age categories in the question should be: "Children between 7-17 years of age" and "Children up to the age of 6".]

-Number Adults of 18 years and older Children between [school age]-17 years of age → HHCHILDR Children up to the age of [school age - 1] years \rightarrow HHTODD This makes a total of how many people? \rightarrow HOMPOP
+Number Adults of 18 years and older Children between [school age]-17 years of age $\rightarrow$ HHCHILDR Children up to the age of [school age - 1] years $\rightarrow$ HHTODD This makes a total of how many people? $\rightarrow$ HOMPOP